 If you’re considering installing marble floors in your home, you’ll likely be faced with the choice of natural or cultured.
 Which one you should choose depends on the area of the house.

-Natural marble is mostly made of calcite.
+Natural marble is mainly made of calcite.
 This creates a natural veining, or marble, within the tile.
-It’s also the minerals present in the limestone or dolomite that determine its color and veins (2).
+The minerals present in the limestone or dolomite also determine its color and veins (2).

 Because pure marble is a natural stone, it’s porous (3).
-This is why you have to be careful when choosing natural for rooms such as kitchens and bathrooms.
-If you do choose to install it in these high-moisture areas, make sure you use a good-quality sealant to protect the stone.
+You have to be careful when choosing natural for rooms such as kitchens and bathrooms.
+If you install it in these high-moisture areas, make sure you use a good-quality sealant to protect the stone.

 Cultured marble, on the other hand, is man-made.
 During the manufacturing process, crushed marble dust and polyester resins are added to create the desired color and veins (4).

-This type of marble is less porous compared to natural stone due to a finishing gel coat that seals the surface.
-Cultured marble is, therefore, more glossy in appearance with subtle colors and uniform veins.
+This marble type is less porous than natural stone due to a finishing gel coat that seals the surface.
+Therefore, cultured marble is more glossy in appearance with subtle colors and uniform veins.

 Because of the water-resistant surface, cultured marble is a popular choice for luxurious bathrooms.
 It is also commonly used in vanity tops.